suraj1849/React-Basic-Project-01/README.md

  ## Contributing
 Contributions are welcome!
 If you have ideas for new UI designs, improvements, or bug fixes, feel free to submit a pull request.

+## Acknowledgments
+Thanks to React for providing an awesome library for building user interfaces.
+Shoutout to the open-source community for inspiration and support.
+Feel free to explore, experiment, and have fun with PlanWithHeer!
+If you have any questions or suggestions, don't hesitate to open an issue.

+Happy coding! 🚀